You want smart political talk without the meltdowns?

 I know the answer because everybody's asked you already.

-Um are you thinking about a potential run in 2024?
+Are you thinking about a potential run in 2024?

-So it's interesting because last year, you know, I get asked this all the time, and I have a lot of supporters around the country like telling me, you know, you know, you need to do it.
+So it's interesting because last year, you know, I get asked this all the time, and I have a lot of supporters around the country like telling me, you know, you need to do it.

 And I made the point, look, I'm proud of what I've done in Florida, but I'm running.

-I got this campaign, and I got to get vindication from the voters, and so we really weren't thinking about anything uh except going running through the tape.
+And so we really weren't thinking about anything except going running through the tape.

-And so now that we're on the other side of that election, of course, I did so well, a lot of people, you know, who are asking, and so we've we were definitely listening to people.
+And so now that we're on the other side of that election, of course, I did so well.

 We have now super majorities in the Florida legislature.

-So I've got the next three months where we're gonna be able to put a lot of points on the board for the people of Florida, and so I'm gonna be focused on doing that.
+So I've got the next three months where we're going to be able to put a lot of points on the board for the people of Florida.

 But that's what we'll be doing.

-Then when we get on the other side of that, uh then we'll be in a position we'll be able to make an assessment and make some decisions.
+Then when we get on the other side of that, then we'll be in a position.

-All right, the book is now number one on Amazon.
+The book is now number one on Amazon.

-It's on Hannity.com, Amazon.com, Barnes and Noble.com, bookstores all across the country.
+It's on Hannity.com, Amazon.com, Barnesandnoble.com, bookstores all across the country.

-Uh I think every state can learn a lot about how to run their states more efficiently.
+I think every state can learn a lot about how to run their states more efficiently.

 And yes, the courage to be free.

-If Americans learn that, I think we can return to American greatness once again, which would be uh an amazing task, especially in light of the current administration.
+If Americans learn that, I think we can return to American greatness once again, which would be an amazing task, especially in light of the current administration.

-Uh Governor, we always appreciate your time.
+Governor, we always appreciate your time.

 Thank you as always.

-I think I'll see you in Florida sometime in the next couple of weeks when your legislative session is going on, and we always appreciate you coming on the program.
+I think I'll see you in Florida sometime in the next couple of weeks when your legislative session is going on.

-All right, Godspeed, my man.
+Godspeed, my man.

 Take care.

-800-941-SHAWN, our number if you want to be a part of the program.
+800-941-Sean, our number, if you want to be a part of the program.

 When fake news gives you lies, Hannity supplies the truth.